-Having a great snare drum sound is essential for any recording or touring drummer, but it is equally important for beginner and hobbyist drummers too.
+The snare drum is the centerpiece of your drum set and can help to shape your individual sound.
+Having a great snare drum sound is essential for any recording or touring drummer, but it is equally important for beginner and hobbyist drummers.
 Why?
-Having an instrument that sounds good, is appealing to the ear and produces a desirable tone is quite simply more inspiring, and enjoyable to play.
+Having an instrument that sounds good, is appealing to the ear, and produces a desirable tone is quite simply more inspiring and enjoyable to play.
 For friends and family that are going on this journey with you, it's a lot more pleasant on their ears too.

 Helpful related articles.

-1) Select the right heads for your snare drum.
+1. Select the right heads for your snare drum.

-2) good tuning is essential.
+2. Good tuning is essential.

-3) Additional dampening makes a very big difference.
+3. Additional dampening makes a huge difference.

-4) Don't choke the snare drum.
+4. Don't choke the snare drum.

 Every snare drum has a snare strainer on the side of the drum.
 A dial on the top of this device adjusts the tension of the snare wires, and it is important to get the right balance of buzz and control.
 If the snare wires are too loose, the strands of wire will continue to vibrate long after the drum has been played, and this can be bothersome.
 On the other hand, if the wires are too tight, they will choke the effectiveness of this critical function, producing an abrupt, sharp sound.
 When achieved at the right balance, snare buzz is a desirable and musical feature of the snare drum.

-The image below shows the snare drum from the "snare side", with the snare strainer pictured at the top/right of the drum.
+The image below shows the snare drum from the "snare side" with the snare strainer pictured at the top/right of the drum.

-5) The condition of the snare wires is important.
+5. The condition of the snare wires is important.

 Most snare wires consist of twenty or so individual strands.
 If individual strands become damaged or loose, this can affect the sound.
 Individual strands can be removed if necessary using scissors or wire cutters, but be careful not to leave exposed sharp ends at the edges that can cut into the snare-side head.
 As this is a very lightweight head, it is easily damaged or torn.